?

 CLEAR LENS EXCHANGE (alternative to LASIK in selected patients)

-Some suitable patients with refractive errors (such as hypermetropia or high myopia) choose to have a 'clear lens exchange', which is essentially a cataract operation done at an early stage, mainly to correct significant refractive errors (just as 'Lasik' is used to correct significant refactive errors), Clear Lens Exchange is often a better alternative to Lasik in selected patients and is particularly suitable for longsighted hypermetropic patients with early cataract - or sometimes even with no cataract at all.
-(Once treated, such patients will of course never develop cataract in the future.)
+Some people with refractive errors (especially longsightedness') choose to have a 'clear lens exchange', which is exactly the same operation as a cataract operation, just done at an early stage and mainly to eliminate the need for wearing glasses (just as 'Lasik' does), Clear Lens Exchange is often a better alternative to Lasik in selected patients and is particularly suitable for longsighted (hypermetropic) patients with early cataract - or sometimes even with no cataract at all.
+(Once treated, such patients can never develop cataract in the future as the eye's natural lens has already been replaced, so cant develop cataract with age!)

-• Some suitable patients with refractive errors (such as hypermetropia or high myopia) choose to have a 'clear lens exchange', which is essentially a cataract operation done at an early stage, mainly to correct significant refractive errors (just as 'Lasik' is used to correct significant refactive errors)
+• Some people with refractive errors (especially longsightedness') choose to have a 'clear lens exchange', which is exactly the same operation as a cataract operation, just done at an early stage and mainly to eliminate the need for wearing glasses (just as 'Lasik' does)

-• Clear Lens Exchange is often a better alternative to Lasik in selected patients and is particularly suitable for longsighted hypermetropic patients with early cataract - or sometimes even with no cataract at all.
-(Once treated, such patients will of course never develop cataract in the future.)
+• Clear Lens Exchange is often a better alternative to Lasik in selected patients and is particularly suitable for longsighted (hypermetropic) patients with early cataract - or sometimes even with no cataract at all.
+(Once treated, such patients can never develop cataract in the future as the eye's natural lens has already been replaced, so cant develop cataract with age!)

 Refreshments